towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-20-what-sets-lakehouses-apart-from-one-another.markdown

 There are a number of good lakehouse comparison studies and benchmarking blog posts that cover all aspects of features, but I'd like to focus on a few of the most essential features with statistics.
 I recommend reading all of those articles/posts to gain a complete understanding of the lakehouse’s features.

 The modern data lake is referred to as a "lakehouse", which is a hybrid architecture that combines the best of a data lake and a data warehouse to address the shortcomings and challenges of data management associated with the data lake.
-There are three popular lakehouses at the present time: **Apache Hudi**, **Apache Iceberg**, and **Delta Lake**.
+There are three popular open-source lakehouses at the present time: **Apache Hudi**, **Apache Iceberg**, and **Delta Lake**.
 Although all of these lakehouses have the same objective of overcoming the pain points of data lakes, their unique features and distinct ways of doing things set them apart from one another.

 # A brief introduction to lakehouse and why it emerged as a modern data lake